 We know there is a lot of information coming your way right now and things could get a little muddled up.
 One place we don't want you to struggle is knowing how to get paid!
 To help we have compiled this is brief description of the structure and a step-by-step process for receiving your organization's distribution payments for Medicaid Transformation milestones and deliverables.

-And for those of you who want all the nitty-gritty details, you will find a thorough Q&A section farther below.
+And for those of you who want all the nitty-gritty details, scroll down and you will find a thorough FAQ section.
 If you have a question not addressed here, please don't hesitate to contact us and we will get it answered as quickly as possible.